anhlpham/PhamIto2017GBC/README.md

 # Pham_Ito_17_GBC_Fe_model
-Ouput data for GBC manuscript "Formation and maintenance of the GEOTRACES subsurface dissolved iron maxima in an ocean biogeochemistry model".
+Ouput data for GBC manuscript "Formation and maintenance of the GEOTRACES subsurface dissolved iron maxima in an ocean biogeochemistry model".The observational and model data are interpolated into the same grid point using the objective mapping method.
 Files include:
 1. Fe_Full_run.mat; Fesinks_Full_run.mat, and Fesources_Full_run.mat are the model iron ouput from the Full run
 2. Fe_ConstL_run.mat; Fesinks_ConstL_run.mat, and Fesources_ConstL_run.mat are the model iron ouput from the ConstL run